quiltdata/quilt/docs/examples/GitLike.md

 ## Pre-requisites
-You will need either an AWS account, credentials, and an S3 bucket, or Quilt enterprise stack with at least one bucket.
+You will need either an AWS account, credentials, and an S3 bucket, OR a Quilt enterprise stack with at least one bucket.
 In order to read from and write to S3 with `quilt3`, you must first do one of the following:

 * [Configure your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
-* If you use a Quilt enterprise stack, run the following:
+* OR, if and only if your company runs a Quilt enterprise stack, run the following:
    ```bash
    $ pip install quilt3
    $ quilt3 config https://yourquilt.yourcompany.com